thoas/picfit/README.rst

       }
     }

-You can test this with the excellent httpie_ for example:
+Test it with the excellent httpie_:

 ::

     http -f POST localhost:3000/upload data@myupload

-You will retrieve the image information in ``JSON`` format.
+You will retrieve the uploaded image information in ``JSON`` format.

 Security
 ========